Written by Pradeep

-One serving of radish is a source of several vitamins and minerals that is very essential for a mother-to-be and her baby.
-It is also a source of calcium that aids the development of your baby’s bones, teeth and muscles.
+One serving of radish is a source of several vitamins and minerals that are very essential for a mother-to-be and her baby.
+It is also a source of calcium that aids the development of your baby’s bones, teeth, and muscles.
 Besides, it contains folic acid that prevents birth defects.
-Radish is also known to provide Vitamin C, potassium and Iron which can be extremely beneficial for the pregnant woman.
-Other benefits that can be accrued from this vegetable are:
+Radish is also known to provide vitamin C, potassium, and iron, which can be extremely beneficial for pregnant women.
+Other benefits of eating radish during pregnancy are:

 With so many health benefits that this crunchy vegetable brings in, isn’t it natural that pregnant women can safely consume it?
 The answer is Yes and No.